Oh the places you’ll see when you travel with me

 Learn photography with celebrated photographer Cheryl Machat Dorskind during and join a Hamptons Photo Workshop while you enjoy the beauty of The Hamptons.
-The Hamptons Photo Workshop series specializes in hands-on lessons in camera technique (exposure modes and lens choice) and composition photo enrichment skills to ensure you learn how to capture images in a compelling manner, along with visits to private or off-the-beaten-path terrain. you will be inspired and invigorated and become a better photographer.
+The Hamptons Photo Workshop series specializes in hands-on lessons in camera technique (exposure modes and lens choice) and composition photo enrichment skills to ensure you learn how to capture images in a compelling manner, along with visits to private or off-the-beaten-path.

 “One of the best experiences of my life.”